| Office Ergonomics

 wear shoes appropriate to your job and environment.
 Maintain good

-health through: - Regular exercise.
+health through: Regular exercise.
+Proper

 for any other health conditions you have.